U.S. pushing for North Korean sanctions at U.N.

 It raised tensions in East Asia at the same time as Japan and South Korea elected new leaders, who Washington want to mend relations after a dispute over an island claimed by both countries boiled over.

 The island dispute caused Tokyo and Seoul to cancel intelligence-sharing plans.
-They also allowed to lapse a $57 billion (35.5 billion pounds) currency swap agreement aimed at insulating two of Asia's largest economies from the global financial crisis.
+They also allowed to lapse a $57 billion currency swap agreement aimed at insulating two of Asia's largest economies from the global financial crisis.

 Campbell is due to meet South Korean President-elect Park Geun-hye later on Wednesday.